Ultradian rhythms

 Classic 90

-Your rhythm matches the textbook ultradian cycle.
-A 75-minute focus block followed by a 15-minute break fits you almost perfectly.
+Your body lives close to the textbook cycle.
+Seventy-five minutes of focus and a true 15-minute break fit you almost perfectly.

 1h 40m / 20m